Coronavirus/ Covid 19

 Overview of Events at Lawn Manor Academy, Swindon

-Term 1 at Lawn Manor started with a motivational assembly to all of year 9 from Cameron Parker after which a small cohort of students were invited to a follow-up workshop.
+Term 1 at Lawn Manor started with a motivational assembly to all of Year 9 from Cameron Parker after which a small cohort of students were invited to a follow-up workshop.
 Cameron talked about his own life experiences and what he learned from those experiences.
 Twenty-five students were then invited to a workshop where they took part in a discussion about what success means to them.
 The group also worked on goal-setting, not just for the immediate future but also for 25 years’ time!
-The NEURPI aim of the assembly and workshop was ‘Become’ as it allowed students to consider how personal circumstances and characteristics influence academic and employment aspirations.
+The NERUPI aim of the assembly and workshop was ‘Become’ as it allowed students to consider how personal circumstances and characteristics influence academic and employment aspirations.

 September also saw a new cohort of thirty Year 9 students take part in a sustained mentoring programme.
 This term saw Group A take part in 4 weeks of mentoring for one hour each week.
 The main NERUPI aims for the mentoring programme are ‘Choose’ and ‘Become’, as interactions will enable students to consider their career and HE choices and to imagine what the future might look like for them.
-After getting to know each other in Week 1, Week 2 of the programme allowed students to explore the link between higher education and careers, while Week 3 focused on student finance and course choices.
+After getting to know each other in Week 1, Week 2 of the programme allowed students to explore the link between HE and careers, while Week 3 focused on student finance and course choices.
 Week 4 gave students the chance to undertake a mind-mapping exercise to support students to make informed choices which align with their personal interests and career aspirations.
 Use of Career Pilot and UCAS proved invaluable in these sessions as a way to bring all the information together.

 Year 11 had the opportunity to take part in workshops provided by MADE.
-During the first week of half term 75 students from Year 11 proved their dedication to trying their very best in their upcoming GCSE’s by taking part in a 2-and-a-half hour-long workshop provided by MADE.
+During the first week of half term 75 students from Year 11 proved their dedication to trying their very best in their upcoming GCSE’s by taking part in a 2-and-a-half hour-long workshop.
 MADE and Study Higher have worked together for several years to provide students with key techniques to revise and study effectively.
 The NERUPI aim for this workshop sits under the category ‘Practice’ as students learned invaluable skills that they would need not only to succeed at school, but that they would also need for future study in further and higher education.

 A new term also saw the launch of Fantastic Futures with 17 Year 10 students attending the launch event and 20 Year 11 students taking part in the paired mentoring scheme.